BYD Song Plus: Asia

+Japan

+The Sealion 6 DM-i was launched in Japan on 1 December 2025, as the first plug-in hybrid BYD model in the country.
+It is available in two trim levels: FWD and AWD.

 Philippines

 The Sealion 6 DM-i was launched in the Philippines on 25 July 2024, as the first plug-in hybrid BYD model in the country.
 It is available in a sole variant.

 Singapore

 The Sealion 6 DM-i was launched in Singapore on 18 July 2025, as the first plug-in hybrid BYD model in the country.
 It is available in a sole variant.

+South Korea

+The Sealion 6 DM-i was launched in South Korea on 26 June 2026, as the first plug-in hybrid BYD model in the country.
+It is available in a sole variant.

 Thailand

-The Sealion 6 DM-i was launched in Thailand on 8 August 2024, as the first plug-in hybrid BYD model in the country.
-It is available in two trim levels: Dynamic and Premium, both powered by a 1.5-litre DM-i naturally aspirated petrol engine and front-wheel drive.
+The Sealion 6 DM-i was launched in Thailand on 8 August 2024 as BYD's first plug-in hybrid model in the country.
+It is available in two trim levels, Dynamic and Premium, both powered by a naturally aspirated 1.5-litre DM-i petrol engine driving the front wheels.

+On 27 November 2025, a Sealion 6 became the 70,000th vehicle produced at BYD's plant in Rayong, Thailand.

+On 21 August 2026, an Extended variant was added to the range, featuring an upgraded 26.6 kWh LFP Blade Battery, 55 kW DC charging, and an extended electric-only range of up to 150 km.

 Vietnam

 The Sealion 6 DM-i was launched in Vietnam on 18 April 2025, as the first plug-in hybrid BYD model in the country, alongside the Sealion 8.
 It is available in two trim levels: Dynamic and Premium, both powered by a 1.5-litre DM-i naturally aspirated petrol engine and front-wheel drive.